 Please note: The Eastern Cape and Wild Coast Area is Malaria free

-· Sun hat (that stays on) and sun block.
+· Sun hat (that stays on in the wind) and sun block

 · Reading material

-· Bring some DVD movies to watch in the evenings.
+· Some DVD movies to watch in the evenings.

-· There is an ATM to draw cash in the local village
+· There is an ATM to draw cash in the village

 NB!
 A valid credit card to cover any unforeseen emergency.
-This would be used to cover the unlikely event of you having to go to hospital if you have a bad fall from a horse.
+This would be used to cover the unlikely event of you having to go to hospital.
 The hospitals in our area demand a deposit to be paid up front.
 You would be able to reclaim this amount from your travel insurance.

 In The Field

-We organize the service of East Coast Shuttle to transfer you to and from the airport.
+We organize a shuttle service to transfer you to and from the airport.
 They will meet you in the arrivals hall and will have a sign saying Wild Coast Horse Trails.
 We can also arrange for you to be picked up at Baz Bus points.
 We book the transfer on your behalf, but you need to have South African Rand, in cash to pay the driver direct.

 No you don’t, as the people at your placement will speak English.

-Work Riders also stay at the guest house in the Dorm.
+Work Riders also stay at the guest house in a shared room.

-Trail riders are accommodated is various hotels along the Wild Coast that are comfortably rustic sea side resorts.
+Trail riders are accommodated in various hotels along the Wild Coast that are comfortably rustic, seaside resorts.

 Do you cater for vegetarians?

 Of course!
-Please just let us know if you have any particular eating problems ect.
-We will do our best to feed you.
+Please just let us know if you have any particular dietary requirements and we will do our best to meet them.

 Yes, it is fairly common for our riders to travel around once they have completed their stay with us.
 We are happy to help anyone with flight arrangements and will give helpful advice on future destinations.
 The back packing network in this country is particularly good, cheap and safe, and there is a hop on hop off bus service that goes to all the most popular places!